SAP FAQs

 My appeal was denied.
 Now what?
 Can I appeal again?

 Students can always appeal but only once per semester.
 Additional appeals submitted during an enrollment period would be reviewed for the next semester.
-If a student chooses to attend the semester for which the appeal was denied, they may consider paying out-of-pocket, utilizing the monthly payment plan to break institutional charges up into smaller payments, or pursuing credit-based loans from private lenders by searching for loans which do not require satisfactory academic progress.
+If a student chooses to attend the semester for which the appeal was denied, they may consider paying out-of-pocket, utilizing the tuition payment plan to break institutional charges up into smaller payments, or pursuing credit-based loans from private lenders by searching for loans which do not require satisfactory academic progress.

 What documents are acceptable or commonly submitted for the appeal process?